pilotmoon/popclipweb/site/dev/js-actions.md

 ::: tip JavaScript module extensions

-For more complex functionality, a [JavaScript module extension](./js-modules) is a more flexible and powerful alternative to a JavaScript action.
+For more complex functionality, a [JavaScript module extension](./js-modules) is a flexible and powerful alternative to a JavaScript action.

 :::